 - The screen will dim.

-If you don’t cool down your iPad, you’ll then see the iPad temperature warning show up on your screen.
-If this happens, it will effectively stop whatever you were doing on the iPad and shut down.
-Under severe circumstances of overheating, the iPad’s battery may even swell up.
+If you don’t stop your iPad from getting hot, you’ll see the iPad temperature warning show up on your screen.
+If this happens, it will stop whatever you were doing on the iPad and shut down.

-However, don’t place it in a freezer or in front of an AC unit.
-The rapid cooling can cause condensation to form and damage the internal mechanism of your iPad.
-At this stage, your iPad needs to cool down gradually, and an extreme change in temperature will be more detrimental than good.
+Cool it down, but don’t place it in a freezer or in front of an AC unit.
+Rapid cooling can cause condensation to form and damage the internal mechanism of your iPad.
+At this stage, your iPad needs to cool down gradually, and an extreme change in temperature will be more detrimental than beneficial.

-This is often the last resort, but manually shutting it down helps the iPad cool down faster, and leaves you in charge of when the iPad shuts down.
-Shutting it down early, perhaps when you notice that the iPad is feeling excessively hot, will certainly help the cooling down process since the iPad didn’t reach the temperature needed to trigger a forced shutdown.
+This is often the last resort, but manually shutting the iPad down helps it cool down faster and leaves you in charge of when the iPad shuts down.
+Shutting it down early, for instance, when you notice the iPad getting hot, will help the cooling down process.
+This could also prevent unnecessary damage because the iPad didn’t reach the temperature needed to trigger a forced shutdown.

-If your iPad is often overheating consistently, especially when not in heavy use or under sunlight, it’s could be a sign that something is wrong internally.
-It’s best to then talk to Apple Repair for proper diagnosis.
+If your iPad is overheating consistently, especially when not in heavy use or under sunlight, it could be a sign that something is wrong internally.
+It’s best to then talk to Apple Repair for a proper diagnosis.

-Use in direct sunlight can trigger a shutdown in as little as 10-15 minutes based on the surface area of the iPad.
-If possible, try operating your iPad in shade, such as under a tree, under an awning, or even under an umbrella if there’s not any natural shade.
+Using an iPad in direct sunlight can trigger a shutdown in as little as 10-15 minutes based on the surface area of the iPad.
+If possible, try operating your iPad in the shade, such as under a tree, under an awning, or even under an umbrella if there’s no natural shade.
 If you have your iPad mounted in your vehicle, don’t leave it in direct sunlight when you’re parked – even if it’s only for a few minutes.
 (This also helps ensure you don’t come back to a broken window!)

-This is true especially of apps that require a lot of processing power, like the GPS or drone piloting software.
-However, this is problematic if you are dependent on using your app during the overheating of your iPad.
-You might try turning off GPS, Wi-Fi, lowering the brightness, turning on low-power mode, and closing background apps.
+Many apps demand a lot of processing power, like your GPS or drone piloting software.
+This can be problematic if you’re dependent on your app when your iPad is getting hot.
+Try turning off GPS, Wi-Fi, lowering the brightness, turning on low-power mode, and closing background apps.

 The X-naut Pilot Series is a lightweight, all-in-one solution to prevent your iPad from overheating during activities like flying, drone operation, and other tasks that take place in the sun.
-The X-Naut Pilot Series is designed to be your reliable copilot.
+The X-Naut Pilot Series is designed to be your reliable copilot in a sunny cockpit.

-For a more ruggedized cooling case with a wealth of additional features, like a built-in power bank and wireless magnetic charging, the X-naut FlexGrip Series will help you get the job done no matter what conditions you’re facing.
-Trust us, we took this and tested it in the Australian Outback, where Mad Max was filmed.
+For a more rugged cooling case with a wealth of additional features, like a built-in power bank and wireless magnetic charging, the X-naut FlexGrip Series will help you get the job done no matter what conditions you’re facing.
+Trust us: we took this and tested it in the Australian Outback, where Mad Max was filmed.

-Don’t let the iPad temperature warning stop you from completing your work.
-Count on X-Naut to be your copilot on your mission.
+Don’t let your iPad getting hot stop you from completing your work.
+Count on X-Naut to be your reliable companion on your next mission!